seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 **KING JOHN**
 Here, till our navy of a thousand sail
 Have made a breakfast to our foe by sea,
-Let us encamp, to wait their happy speed.—
+Let us encamp, to wait their happy speed.--
 Lorraine, what readiness is Edward in?
 How hast thou heard that he provided is
 Of martial furniture for this exploit?